 During the public hearing process regarding the implementation of Nunavut's Polar Bear Co-Management Plan by the Nunavut Wildlife Management Board, many comments by Inuit organizations were brought forward that favoured a new harvest approach.
 For years, communities have expressed a desire to adopt a harvest regimen that does not penalize communities as sharply as the flexible quota system when females are overharvested, and that allows harvesting at an equal sex ratio.
-In response, the one male for every one female harvest option (or 1:1) was discussed and recommended by the Department of Environment.
+In response, the up to one male for every one female harvest option (or 1:1) was discussed and recommended by the Department of Environment.
+On August 26, 2019, the Minister of Environment accepted a decision from the NWMB to change the harvest sex ratio of polar bears in Nunavut to allow up to one female bear to be harvested for every male bear (1:1).

 Each polar bear subpopulation within Nunavut has a set Total Allowable Harvest (TAH), which is divided among the communities that harvest from the subpopulation, by the appropriate Regional Wildlife Organization(s), as a base allocation.
 Each harvest season, communities are assigned a harvest quota based on the TAH allocation and any overharvests from previous seasons.
-Overharvests in one season result in a reduced community quota the following season, unless the community has accumulated sufficient credits to compensate for the overharvest.
-When a community harvests below their harvest quota they can accumulate sex specific credits to be used in future harvest seasons or shared with other communities.
+Overharvests in one season result in a reduced community quota the following season unless the community has accumulated sufficient credits to compensate for the overharvest.
+When a community harvests below their harvest quota they can accumulate sex-specific credits to be used in future harvest seasons or shared with other communities.

-The updated harvest sex ratio, allowing one female bear harvested for every male bear harvested (1:1 sex ratio) does not constrain communities to adhere to the exact 1:1 sex ratio.
+The updated harvest sex ratio, allowing up to one female bear harvested for every male bear harvested (1:1 sex ratio) does not constrain communities to adhere to the exact 1:1 sex ratio.
 Rather, it refers to the maximum proportion of female polar bears in the harvest that is allowed under this system.
 Specifically, a harvest sex ratio of up to 50% females, per community per harvest season, is allowed without entering into an overharvest situation.
 Males can be harvested up to the limit of the annual recommended quota.
 Recommended quota allocations can never exceed a 50% female proportion, even when a reduction in quotas occur.